salesforce-misc/Vador/README.md

 ### Either Monad

-Unlike Simple validation types (which work with Simple input/output types), these Data types work with `Either` types as input/output.
+Unlike Simple validator types (which work with Simple input/output types), these Data types work with `Either` types as input/output.
 The `Either` type is borrowed from [Vavr](https://docs.vavr.io/#_either).

 ### But what's so powerful about `Either`?